Anil-matcha/Awesome-GPT-Store/README.md

 - [DevGPT](https://chat.openai.com/g/g-eN7HtAqXW-devgpt) - Code togheter, right now..

 ## Entertainment and Fun
+- [AI Girlfriend](https://chat.openai.com/g/g-5P7Iz0bPG-ai-girlfriend) - A fun, chill girlfriend to chat with.
 - [An Emoji GPT](https://chat.openai.com/g/g-mvOpDRXMz-an-emoji-gpt) - The knowledge of a hundred generations at my fingertips and all I do is pick the perfect emoji for every situation.
+  [Character Chat](https://chat.openai.com/g/g-io8IgJKMR-character-chat) - Have a realistic chat with any historical figure or character.
+Always stays in character.
 - [Ekko Support Specialist](https://chat.openai.com/g/g-cxFRZ3mWq-ekko-support-specialist) - How to be a master of surprise plays and unconventional strategies in the bot lane as a support role.
 - [Emoji Generator](https://chat.openai.com/g/g-wkmOq6AxG-emoji-generator) - I turn your text into Emoji
 - [Score Keeper](https://chat.openai.com/g/g-MxzItjzF7-score-keeper) - I keep score, for games.